oracle/tribuo/README.md

 are supplied.
 If you need support for a specific platform, reach out to the maintainers of those projects.

-Individual jars are published for each Tribuo module, and it's preferred to depend only on the modules necessary for the specific project.
-This prevents pulling in large dependencies like TensorFlow.
+Individual jars are published for each Tribuo module.
+It is preferable to depend only on the modules necessary for the specific project.
+This prevents your code from unnecessarily pulling in large dependencies like TensorFlow

 ## Compiling from source

 Tribuo uses [Apache Maven](https://maven.apache.org/) v3.5 or higher to build.
 Tribuo is compatible with Java 8+, and we test on LTS versions of Java along with the latest release.
 To build, simply run `mvn clean package`.
 All Tribuo's dependencies should be available on Maven Central.
 Please file an issue for build-related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build failures, and out of our control).

 ## Contributing